-5. Find a balance between the customer’s needs and the business
+5. Find a balance between customer’s needs and business

-- Technical maximisation: On the one hand the technical properties of the product or service are maximised with the result, for example, that the price point of the product becomes too high.
+- Technical maximisation: Technical properties of the product or service are maximised with the result that, for example, the price point of the product becomes too high.
 The solution is not attractive to the customer and so does not produce the business hoped for.

 - Maximising customer hopes: It is not worth implementing anywhere near all of the properties customers want, if a suitable business model for their commercialisation cannot be found.

-- Internal optimisation: Development is too focussed on internal work and the realities and changes in customer behaviour and the operating environment are forgotten.
+- Internal optimisation: Development is too focused on internal work and the realities and changes in customer behaviour and the operating environment are forgotten.